Koko the Gorilla Wasn't Human, But She Taught Us So Much About Ourselves

-Koko the gorilla earned her pronoun a long, long time ago.
+Koko the gorilla earned her pronouns a long, long time ago.
 It is one of humanity’s great vanities that we withhold pronouns from most animals — or at least we withhold the good ones.
 Homo sapiens get the dignity of a “he” or a “she.”
 We fob off other species with an “it.”
 We speak of the woman who walked down the street, and the dog that accompanied her.

 It was never that way with Koko, the celebrated western lowland gorilla who died peacefully in her sleep on June 19, at age 46 — a bit longer than the 30 to 40 years her species typically lives in the wild.
 From the time she was born, on July 4, 1971, the people who knew Koko and cared for her made sure she was a she.
 And when the rest of us spoke about her in the years that followed, the very nature of the things we said demanded that we show her the same linguistic respect.
 It was the rare person who would think of describing Koko as “the gorilla that understands 2,000 words and can sign 1,000 of them.”
 Those accomplishments fairly demand a who.

 Koko first came to most people’s attention forty years ago, when she appeared on the cover of National Geographic, taking her own picture in a mirror, and we fell for her talents and her cross-species charm straightaway.
-From the time she was a year old, Koko had been working with Francine “Penny” Patterson, then a doctoral candidate in developmental psychology at Stanford University, who had long believed that there was more to animals—and perhaps a bit less to humans—than we had always believed.
+When she was a year old, Koko began working with Francine “Penny” Patterson, then a doctoral candidate in developmental psychology at Stanford University, who had long believed that there was more to animals—and perhaps a bit less to humans—than we had always believed.

 Over the millennia, scientists and philosophers who could not deny that animals appeared to have emotions, thoughts and inner lives could still draw a bright line between them and us thanks to language.
 It took a great, complex, even divinely blessed mind to encode actions and objects into sounds and words that were then turned into a working language.
 Show me an animal that can talk and I’ll admit that maybe we’re just one more species in a world full of them.
 Until then, beasts are merely beasts.